chrisnoonan98675/site/xl-deploy/concept/tomcat-plugin.markdown

 ## Features

-* Deployment of web applications (WAR) to a Tomcat virtual host
+* Deploy web applications (WAR) to a Tomcat virtual host
-* Deployment of resources to an application context on a Tomcat virtual host
+* Deploy resources to an application context on a Tomcat virtual host
-* Deployment of resources to the common Tomcat context (that is, `$TOMCAT_HOME/conf/context.xml`)
+* Deploy resources to the common Tomcat context (that is, `$TOMCAT_HOME/conf/context.xml`)
-* Deployment of resource links
+* Deploy resource links
 * Supported JEE resources:
 	* Datasource
 	* JMS Queue